thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 Notice that each time we want to calculate predictions, we need to pass both the regression coefficient ``β`` as well as an array of features ``X``.
 When calculating standard errors, we'd also need to pass the outcomes ``y``.
 This can quickly become bothersome and increase clutter in your code.

-This is where the named fields of a composite type come in handy!
+That's where the named fields of a composite type come in handy!
 Instead of defining the least squares implementation using the ``function`` keyword, we can define our own Julia type using ``struct``:
 ```julia
 struct myLS
     β::Array{Float64} # coefficient